S.M.S. portfolios: Shit Must Stop N°5

-Unlike the previous issues, this one doesn’t appear to be projecting a specific sensibility upon the reader, thus making it seem more disparate than the others.
-This seems to be best exemplified by Yoko Ono’s contribution, entitled Mend Piece for John, which instructs, “Take your favourite cup.
+Unlike the previous issues, this one doesn't appear to be projecting a specific sensibility upon the reader, thus making it seem more disparate than the others.
+This seems to be best exemplified by Yoko Ono's contribution, entitled Mend Piece for John, which instructs, “Take your favourite cup.
 Break it in many pieces with a hammer.
 Repair it with this glue and this poem.”
 Included is a cardboard box containing a ribbon, plastic bag, instructions, a poem, and a tube of glue.
 Although Ono created this piece years before the Beatles disbanded, it seems almost precognitive of the years to come.
 Another similarly disparate piece from this issue is the front cover, which was painted by Congo, the chimpanzee, for a study of the creative potential of apes.
 It has been noted that Congo was the only chimpanzee who appeared to make aesthetic decisions about his painting, and thus could be featured alongside these other artists for the issue.
-Like Ono’s piece, Congo’s painting seems eerily foreboding with its large red and black smears of paint.
+Like Ono's piece, Congo's painting seems eerily foreboding with its large red and black smears of paint.

 Shit Must Stop N°6

-The last issue produced makes a valorous attempt at preserving the initial integrity of the project that includes, Richard Artschwager, Ed Bereal, Diter Rot, Betty Dodson, Ronoldo Ferri, John Giorno, Toby Mussman, Adrian Nutbeem, Claes Oldenburg, Mischa Petrov, Jean Reavey, Bernar Venet.
+The last issue produced makes an attempt at preserving the initial integrity of the project.
+The issue includes are by, Richard Artschwager, Ed Bereal, Diter Rot, Betty Dodson, Ronoldo Ferri, John Giorno, Toby Mussman, Adrian Nutbeem, Claes Oldenburg, Mischa Petrov, Jean Reavey, Bernar Venet.

 Richard Artschwager’s cover design is a simple image of a black shape reproduced on each surface of the cover, both inside and out, with reproductions of the exact coffee stains he accidentally made when producing the original.
 By approving of this accident, and reproducing it for the cover, Artschwager, and Copley seem to be making an argument about the place of beauty and mistake in the contemporary art world.
 The rest of the pieces in this final issue seem to be playful and mischievous manifestations of this same idea, with Adrian Nutbeem’s unsolvable crossword as well as Claes Oldenburg’s Unattended Lunches.
 The issue also comes with an apology, which reads, “The publishers of the Letter Edged in Black Press, Inc. regretfully announce that this is the last issue of Shit Must Stop that will appear.
 We have appreciated your support and hope you will remember our effort with appreciation.”
-The vague nature of the card supports the mischievous nature of this issue’s contents, while still maintaining the sincerity of the project.
+The vague nature of the card supports the mischievous nature of this issue's contents, while still maintaining the sincerity of the project.